monarch-initiative/phenogrid/README.md

 It is a Javascript object that contains all the target and source data to be rendered in the grid.
 Please refer to the above example.
 Basically, it consists of three parts: `title`, `xAxis`, and `yAxis`.

 - `title` - Short description of the data.
 - `xAxis` - An arry of target groups.
-Each group is a Javascript object that has `groupId` and `groupName`, both are strings.
+Each group is a Javascript object that has `groupId` and `groupName` (must be unique), both are strings.
 - `yAxis` - An array of phenotypes.
 Each phenotype is formatted as an object that has `id` and `term`, both are strings.

 Following is an simple example: